 Publications

-Thematic call for publication: “Networks and Sociality at the court of France, 17th-18th centuries” (research programme)
+Thematic call for publication: “Networks and Sociality at the court of France, 17th-18th century” (research programme)

 Argument